xexyl/sgit/README.md

 				WARNING: this will create or update a file for each file changed

     -o sed_option	    append sed option to options list
-				WARNING: use of 'sgit -o -n' without 'sgit -I', can depending on sed commands, empty files as if both 'sed -i' and 'sed -n' were used together
+				WARNING: use of "sgit -o -n" without "sgit -I" can, depending on sed commands, empty files as if both 'sed -i' and 'sed -n' were used together